tytydraco/yessleep/out/Here_After_Part_Four.md

 "Bellamy, you get your ass back in this house right now," she called.

-Anna walked me back across the street, her hand tight on my elbow the whole way, and we didn't say anything until we were back on the porch with the door locked, Nana Dot putting the tea kettle on, and Morgan coming down the stairs asking what happened.
+Anna walked me back across the street, her hand tight on my elbow the whole way, and we didn't say anything until we were back on the porch with the door locked, Nana Dot putting the tea kettle on, and Anna standing beside me with her hand still wrapped around my elbow.

 "It was here," I said, and my voice sounded far away.
 "It followed us to Briarwood."